Write Winning Grants

 Writing a winning grant requires a winning strategy.
-Co-hosted by MSU's Department of Public Health and Department of Epidemiology and Biostatistics, this two-day (January 26 and February 2) NIH-focused webinar is designed for faculty members, postdoctoral researchers, graduate students, and administrative staff, and our partners from Henry Ford Health who have some exposure to writing grant applications.
+Co-hosted by MSU's Department of Public Health and Department of Epidemiology and Biostatistics, this event consisting of two half-day sessions (January 26 and February 2) is an NIH-focused webinar designed for faculty members, postdoctoral researchers, graduate students, and administrative staff, and our partners from Henry Ford Health who have some exposure to writing grant applications.
 Write Winning Grants comprehensively covers practical and conceptual aspects essential to the proposal-writing process.
 Learn how to tailor your content to relevant agencies, develop strategies for each section of the application, and to articulate your proposal in a way that makes reviewers want to read it.

 Attendees will receive a copy of The Grant Application Writer’s Workbook, which has been written to complement and extend upon the material presented in the webinar.
 The cost to order your agency specific workbook (for NIH, NSF, USDA, or Any Agency) is $90, which includes shipping and the webinar registration.
 Slides provided for the day will cover the necessary NIH content.
 The cost to order, which includes shipping and registration, for your agency specific workbook is $90.
 Registration and payment are due January 8, 2024.
 More detailed workbook information can be found below.